 Tie your mother down, Tie your mother down.
 Lock your daddy out of doors, I don't need him nosin' around.
 Tie your mother down, Tie your mother down.
 Give me all your love tonight.

-However, the music on the albums has enhanced my life, and I still enjoy listening to the tracks today.
-Are some of your favourites among mine?
+But the music and songs on the albums have enhanced my life.
+And, as this Facebook challenge proved, I still enjoy listening to the tracks today.

 © 2018 Robert Fairhead